MathManuelHinz/MathManuelHinz.github.io/_posts/2020-08-13-distance-is-relative.md

 Notice that every example above defines a metric !

 To check if a function is a metric we have to check these three properties.
 Typically the first two are quit easy to check, while the triangle-inequality might take some work.
 I will show how to prove that our usual definition is in fact a metric.
-The maximum- and the taxicab- metric can be proven in a similar fashion.
+The triangle inequalities are proven at the end of this post.

 ### The euclidean metric is in fact a metric